Salah brilliance not enough, Liverpool held 2-2 by Man City

 The moment of brilliance from Salah came in the 76th as he jinked his way into the penalty area, skipping past City players and undeterred by a push on his back from Foden before restoring Liverpool's lead by striking past Ederson into the far corner.

-“It would be more special if it won the game,” Salah said.
+“It would be more special if it won the game,” Salah said after scoring in a seventh successive match.

 But Liverpool's failure to tighten up at the back allowed De Bruyne to equalize in the 81st, helped by right back Kyle Walker's work in the Liverpool penalty area splitting the home defense.